Do you have a cold, the flu or Covid-19? Experts explain how to tell the difference - KTVZ

 “Just because the per-individual risk of severe illness may be lower, that doesn’t mean on a societal level Omicron doesn’t pose a real risk,” he said.
 “Even a small proportion of a relatively large number can be a relatively large number.”

 Many Covid-19 infections may look like a cold or flu.
-The best way to know is to get a test, said Dr. Sarah Ash Combs, attending physician at Children’s National Health System.
+The best way to know is to get a test, said Dr. Sarah Ash Combs, attending physician at Children’s National Hospital.

 “Short of getting a test, I would say it’s really tricky to distinguish right now,” Combs said.
 “We need to just treat cold-ish symptoms in pretty much the same bucket” as Covid-19.

-Note: Correction: A previous version of this story misstated the hospital where Dr. Sarah Ash Combs works.
-It is Children’s National Hospital.